Renumeration report

 -

-Comparison of changes in remuneration and the company profit
+Comparison of changes in remuneration and company performance

-The table below shows Peab’s financial profit (MSEK), the annual total remuneration (TSEK) to the CEO and the average total remuneration for all other employees.
+The table below presents Peab’s financial performance (SEK million), the annual total remuneration of the Chief Executive Officer (SEK thousand) and the average total remuneration of other employees.

 Outcome